 Acquario di Livorno: where everything is magic!

-On the ground floor: 33 tanks, a tunnel where starting from spring time some Eagle rays will swim - and a touch pool.
+On the ground floor: 33 tanks, a tunnel where some Eagle rays swim - and a touch pool.

-Starting from the spring time, you could come to Acquario di Livorno and admire the new Eagle rays while swimming in the tunnel over your head.
+From the 8th April 2017, you could come to Acquario di Livorno and admire the new Eagle rays while swimming in the tunnel over your head.

 Moreover, the Horseshoe crab- a prehistoric arthropod - in a tank of the first exposition room called "Diacinto Cestoni" room.

 The Nautilus, a real living fossil!
 The special feature of this animal is the shell that covers it and that contains several communicating rooms inside.

 During the visit you could admire the stars of Acquario di Livorno - the two green turtle "Ari" and "Cuba" that swim together with the blacktip sharks, the zebra sharks and two Napoleon fishes.
 Moreover, the jellyfishes, the corals, the starfishes and much more!

 Continue the visit on the first floor, with the new area dedicated to insects, amphibians and reptiles!